PSDI-UK/psdi-variability-plot/CONTRIBUTING.md

 Then, follow the following steps to make the release:

 1. Merge the pull request to `release`.
-The release candidate branch can be safely deleted.
 This should trigger an automated pipeline to tag, publish, and deploy and the new code.
+The release candidate branch can be safely deleted
-2. After the above pipeline finishes, confirm that the changes are shown live on the staging site at https://psdi-variability-plot-staging.psdi.ac.uk/ by checking the version shown at the bottom of the Documentation page.
-If necessary, double-check that nothing has broken due to the slight changes in appearance between the dev and staging sites
+2. After the above pipeline finishes, confirm that the changes are shown live on the staging site at https://organic-toolkit-staging.psdi.ac.uk/variability-plot by checking the version shown at the bottom of the Documentation page.
+If necessary, double-check that nothing has broken due to the slight changes in appearance between the dev and staging sites (typically this will just affect the displayed version and deployment on the Documentation page)
 3. Manually trigger the `Manual Trigger - Deploy to production cluster` workflow on the `release` branch to deploy the site from the staging to release environment, which will make the changes visible to users
-4. After completion of the workflow, confirm that the changes are live on the production site at https://psdi-variability-plot.psdi.ac.uk/ by checking the version shown at the bottom of the Documentation page
+4. After completion of the workflow, confirm that the changes are live on the production site at https://organic-toolkit.psdi.ac.uk/variability-plot by checking the version shown at the bottom of the Documentation page to confirm that it's been updated to the new version
-5. Merge `release` into `main` via PR (obviously don't delete `release` - if it even gives you the option to, something has gone wrong in the project rulesets, so report this).
+5. Merge `release` into `main` via PR (obviously don't delete `release` - if it even gives you the option to, something has gone wrong in the project rulesets, so report this)

 ## Changelog